CFL fans have some awesome cheers: “Oskee-wee-wee!” “Aaaaaargooooooooos!” and “Let’s go H-2-O!”

 Rest up before the big game

 As well as sharing its excitement about hosting the 107th Grey Cup, Tourism Calgary is serving up a bunch of handy tips for making the most of the big game.
 One of the best: get a good night’s sleep beforehand!
 As the organization rightly points out: “Game day prep can start pretty early and you don’t want to have any energy left in the fourth quarter when your team may need you the most.”

 What kind of steps can you take to get the sleep you need?
-Download the free “How to Sleep Like a Warrior King” ebook for a whack of easy tips on getting a healthy amount of Z’s.
+Download the free “How to Rule the Bedroom” ebook for a whack of easy tips on getting a healthy amount of Z’s.